Chinmay-Mahajan/Custom-MCP-Server/README.md

 ## Overview

 This server implements the [Model Context Protocol](https://modelcontextprotocol.io/) over stdio transport, enabling LLM clients (such as Claude Desktop) to call structured tools at runtime.
+It's built entirely from raw `asyncio` and JSON-RPC 2.0 — no official MCP SDK — with a custom decorator-based tool registry that derives JSON schemas from Python type hints at registration time.

-The server provides two primary capabilities:
+The server provides three primary capabilities:

 1. **Cloud RAG Pipeline** — Documents stored locally can be uploaded to a Pinecone Assistant cloud index.
 The LLM can then query that index to retrieve semantically relevant excerpts from those documents before composing its response.

 2. **Sandboxed Code Execution** — The LLM can request execution of arbitrary Python code inside a resource-constrained Docker container.
 The execution environment is network-isolated, memory-capped, and CPU-throttled.
 Libraries required by the code can be pre-installed into a persistent cache volume, preventing redundant downloads.

+3. **Sandboxed File Packaging** — The LLM can generate one or more text files and have them packed into a custom `.crust` archive entirely inside an isolated, non-persistent Docker container, with the finished binary streamed back as base64.
+No uncompressed data ever touches the host filesystem.
+(See the companion `crust` repository for the archive format and Rust packer itself.)

 ---